TalkCLIP: Talking Head Generation with Text-Guided Expressive Speaking Styles: TalkCLIP Framework

+The end-to-end training stage optimizes the parameters of $E_a$, the adapter network in $E_t$, $E_v$, and $E_d$. $E_r$ is not included in the training stage.
+During training, we generate successive $L = 64$ frames of facial expression parameters $\mathbf{\delta}_{1:L}$ use a self-reconstruction setting.
+We design a reconstruction loss by combining L1 loss and structural similarity (SSIM) loss~\cite{wang2004image}:

-To stabilize the training process of the T2SS encoder, we enforce $\mathbf{s}_t$ and $\mathbf{s}_v$ extracted from the same text-video pair to be close by using a cosine similarity loss during the whole training process:
+where $\mathbf{\delta}_{1:L}$ and $\mathbf{\hat{\delta}}_{1:L}$ are the ground truth sequence and reconstructed facial expression sequence, respectively. $\mu$ is a ratio coefficient and is set to 0.1.
+To stabilize the training process of the T2SS encoder, we use a cosine similarity loss to ensure the closeness of $\mathbf{s}_t$ and $\mathbf{s}_v$, extracted from the same text-video pair, throughout the training process: